Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 Surgery for gallstones has undergone a major transition from requiring large abdominal incisions to requiring only tiny incisions for laparoscopic instruments (laparoscopic cholecystectomy).
 It is possible that there will be another transition.
 Surgeons are experimenting with a technique called natural orifice transluminal endoscopic surgery (NOTES).
 NOTES is a new technique for accomplishing standard intraabdominal surgery, but access to the abdomen is through a natural orifice - the mouth, anus or vagina.

 Flexible endoscopic instruments similar to the flexible endoscopes presently being used widely are introduced through the chosen orifice, through an incision somewhere inside the orifice (for example, the stomach), and into the abdominal cavity.
 Thus, the only incision is within the body and not visible on the body's surface.
-There are potential advantages to this type of surgery, but it is in early stages of development, and it is unclear what the future role of NOTES will be in gallbladder surgery.
+There are potential advantages to this type of surgery, but it is in the early stages of development, and it is unclear what the future role of NOTES will be in gallbladder surgery.
 Nevertheless, several series of patients have already been described who have had their gallbladders removed via NOTES primarily through the vagina.

 REFERENCE: MedscapeReference.
 Cholelithiasis.